slemanz/ADVANCED_EMBEDDED_C/TDD/strategy/README.md

 is reliable.
 However, Stage 1 (host-based TDD) remains the core throughout, enabling continuous progress regardless of hardware constraints.
 This flexible, risk-aware approach ensures robust, portable embedded software.

+### Dual-Target Incompatibilities

+> The world is real, not ideal.

+The embedded world is far from ideal; differences between development and target environments are inevitable.
+These disparities—compiler bugs, library inconsistencies, header file variations, and data handling quirks, can cause code to behave differently across platforms.
+Acknowledging and addressing these issues is crucial for reliable dual-target testing.

+A real-world example involved a target compiler’s `strstr()` function, which incorrectly handled empty strings, a deviation from the standard behavior.
+This caused tests to pass on the host but fail on the target.
+The solution was to create a platform-specific adapter function, `PlatformSpecificStrStr()`, which encapsulated the workaround.
+This approach isolated the fix, maintained clarity through comments, and ensured consistent behavior across environments.

+Header files often differ between platforms, such as the safer `sprintf`
+variants: `snprintf` in Unix and `_snprintf` in Windows.
+Conditional compilation (e.g., `#ifdef`) can clutter code and reduce readability.
+Instead, use platform-specific directories and headers to map functions, leveraging the compiler and linker rather than preprocessor directives.
+This keeps code clean and maintainable.

+The adapter pattern is a powerful tool for resolving platform differences.
+By defining a common interface (e.g., `PlatformSpecificSprintf`) and implementing it for each platform, you decouple your code from platform-specific details.
+This pattern transforms incompatible interfaces into consistent ones, ensuring behavior aligns across environments.
+Tests define the expected behavior, driving the adapter’s implementation.

+Write platform-independent tests to validate adapter functions.
+For example, tests for `PlatformSpecificSprintf` should check both success and edge cases (e.g., buffer overflows).
+Differences in implementation details (like return values for truncated output) must be reconciled to meet test expectations, even if it means modifying one platform’s behavior to match the other.

+CI automates builds and tests across platforms, catching issues early.
+It requires a single-command build process for both host and target.
+CI servers monitor code repositories, trigger builds on changes, and notify teams of failures.
+For embedded systems, this means running host tests first, followed by target tests, ensuring compatibility at every step.